tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted.md

 In the end I stopped it for good.
 But ultimately it had won, and it knew it.
 It had cracked my facade.
 It had taken a piece of me with it into the black pocket dimension of the gun safe.

-There’s one I don’t like to talk about.
-I guess I just needed to get it off my chest.
+That’s one I don’t like to talk about.
+But I guess I just needed to get it off my chest.
 A choice like that cuts deep, even for someone who’s lived as many centuries as I have.

 But there are other things that don’t belong in my shop.
 Ones I don’t leave out on display.
 That I don’t stow away, dip in acid, or donate to a thrift store.
 Ones that don’t belong anywhere in our world anymore.
 That don’t deserve to be untethered either.